 My mom came to visit a couple of weeks ago and I was charged with buying her a train ticket back to Moscow.
 As always in Russia, this was much easier said than done.
 First, I had to get her passport number then go to a ticket касса in person (why would you be able to buy tickets over the internet? that would be too easy).
 After stumbling around Nevsky for 20 minutes, I found the ticket seller I had in mind and searched around for the shortest line.
 The one I selected had only 3 people standing – what luck! – but I soon discovered that the seven people sitting around were also waiting.
-No matter, I had War and Peace with me, I had all the time in the world.
+No matter,

 But the line progressed so slowly that I thought perhaps all the time in the world wouldn't be enough.
 Although there was a schedule posted nearby, every person had to find out the prices of every possible configuration of trains within a 4 day radius of their departure date.
 We had only gotten through two people when, 20 minutes after I had first gotten in line, the ticket seller decided that she too had had enough and put a sign in the window: "Break – be back in 15 minutes."